RenneJ/hh-infosec-course/h2-spiderwebs.md

 I stumbled upon the Method B as I was trying to find out the name (or any kind of information) about the request being sent.
 I got to the "right" method after clearing the network log cache and trying the **GO** button again.
 It was much simpler to spot the right file when there aren't >100 log entries to sieve through.

+## SQLZoo

+SQL Zoo was down when I tried to do the assignment.

 ## Portswigger

 ### SQL injection